Pitt-IshiharaLab/compressiontools/README.md

 # compressiontools

 This repository contains scripts and instructions for applying [Jetraw image compression](https://www.jetraw.com) to microscopy data.
-The repository is maintained by Ishihara lab at the University of Pittsburgh and serves as an internal resource for the lab and collaborators.
+The repository is maintained by the Ishihara lab at the University of Pittsburgh and serves as an internal resource for the lab and collaborators.

 Jetraw achieves ~80% reduction of file size with essentially no loss of image quality thanks to its *metrologically correct* compression algorithm.